 - How long a recovery period does the worker need?

-As part of the Occupational Safety and Health Act (OSHA), Congress established a commission to research state laws.
+In the early 1970s, the United States had a high rate of worker injury and deaths.
+To help protect workers, Congress passed the Occupational Safety and Health Act (OSHA).
+Part of this law established a commission to research state laws regarding workers' compensation.
 The commission unanimously declared that state laws were “inadequate and inequitable”, calling for a list of revisions.

 The modern Workers’ Compensation system was born out of OSHA’s list of recommendations: